The Anatomy of a Gluten Free, Allergy Friendly Pancake

 If you’ve ever made pancakes before going gluten free (or allergen free), the good news is, the process is the same.

-We like to use a non-stick pan for our pancakes.
+I like to use a non-stick pan when making pancakes.
 I’ve seen people use well heated stainless steel with oil with good results as well.
-This is not a method we personally use, but have fun experimenting.
+Whilst this ins’t a method I personally use, if you have great pans, have fun experimenting this method.

-Our non-stick pan is heated on medium heat, then a little dairy free butter is added to the pan.
-The kids are convinced that pancakes tasty FAR superior when there’s butter in the pan.
-You can also use coconut oil, or another low-flavor oil for your pan.
+I heat my non-stick pan on medium heat, then a little dairy free butter to the pan.
+My kids are convinced that pancakes tasty FAR superior when there’s butter in the pan.
+You can also use coconut oil, or another low-flavour oil for your pan.

 Rise aka Leavening Agents For Your Pancakes

-If you’re able to have corn starch or potato starch, baking powder is a great leavening agent for pancakes.
-For those of you who can have eggs, 1 – 2 tsp should be enough.
-If you’re egg free, you’ll need up to 4 tsp.
+If you’re able to have corn starch, potato starch, or cassava, baking powder is a great leavening agent for pancakes.
+For those of you who can have eggs, 1 – 2 tsp should be enough baking powder for your batter.
+If you’re egg free, you’ll need up to 4 tsp of baking powder to help make up for the lost lift.

 Baking soda + an acid is another reliable rising agent.
 An example of this is 1/2 tsp baking soda and 2 tsp apple cider vinegar.